How does cytokinesis differ between plant cells and animal cells? | Channels for Pearson+

 1

-Understand the process of cytokinesis, which is the final step in cell division where the cytoplasm divides to form two separate daughter cells.
+Understand the process of cytokinesis, which is the division of the cytoplasm to form two separate daughter cells after mitosis.

-Recognize that cytokinesis differs between plant and animal cells due to structural differences.
-Plant cells have a rigid cell wall, while animal cells do not.
+Recognize that in animal cells, cytokinesis occurs through the formation of a cleavage furrow.
+This is a contractile ring composed of actin and myosin filaments that pinches the cell membrane inward, eventually splitting the cell into two.

-In animal cells, cytokinesis occurs through the formation of a cleavage furrow.
-This is a contractile ring composed of actin and myosin that pinches the cell membrane inward until the cell is divided into two separate cells.
+In contrast, plant cells have a rigid cell wall that prevents the formation of a cleavage furrow.
+Instead, plant cells undergo cytokinesis by forming a cell plate.

 Watch next